-- To complete the National 3 Geography Course, learners must pass all of the required Units.
-The required Units are shown in the Course Details section.
-All units will be assessed within school and will be assessed on a pass or fail basis. - National 3 Courses are not graded.
+To complete the National 3 Geography Course, learners must pass all of the required Units..
+All units will be assessed within school and will be assessed on a pass or fail basis.
+National 3 Courses are not graded.

 The National 3 Geography course is developed to allow pupils progression to employment and/or training or the further study of Geography at the following level: